kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 In addition, there is no risk that one of them will be overwritten when both v0 and v1 UMD are loaded in the same app.

 ---
-#### Render () method is no longer required.
+#### render() method is no longer required
 ---
-In v0, the Element of the component must be returned by using the render() method along with appendChild() for internal implementation reasons.
+In v0, the element of the component must be returned by using the render() method along with appendChild() for internal implementation reasons.

 In v1, render() is no longer required, and the components can be drawn in simpler ways of writing.

-- Code in v0
+- v0 Code
 ```
 header.appendChild(text.render());
 ```